Last updated on March 19, 2026

 Later, Sheldon Menery, who was at the Elmendorf Air Force Base in Alaska when he originally heard about and dabbled in the EDH format, wanted to find a way to make the format more unique and interesting for Magic players.
 Menery explained the format on a fan forum, Star City Games, then in 2005, Magic Pro Tour Manager Scott Larabee tested out Commander for the first time in a formal tournament with one of Sheldon’s personally constructed decks.
 A year after that, the Commander Rules Committee was born.

 Commander became the main name of the EDH format in 2011 along with the release of the first preconstructed Commander decks, Commander 2011.
-They were:
+They include:

 What Is cEDH?